Both the Competition Act and the

 Investment Canada Act thresholds

-for review of acquisitions involving Canadian businesses are
+for review of acquisitions of Canadian businesses are expected to

 The Competition Bureau must generally be given advance notice of